Teaching in schools can be a rewarding and fulfilling career with many opportunities for career progression.

 Training routes are different for Scotland.

-The UCAS website includes a video Which route is right for you? that includes insights from recent trainees.
+The UCAS website includes a video Routes into teaching that includes insights from recent trainees.

 Postgraduate Certificate in Education (PGCE)